Found: 1d6-1 with a necromancer or in long-neglected crypts and ruins

 Anyone bitten by a zombie will turn into one, either quickly, gradually, or after natural death, depending on the curse.

 Found: in old graveyards and on recent battlefields

 Appearance: deformed as if starved, but beyond all natural capacity.
 Sunken eyes and distended teeth, cracked and sharpened against the bones of the dead.

 Voice: shrill and cackling, frequent coughing

 - Claw: light damage + save vs stun

 - Bite: light damage, targets vulnerable foes

-When a master necromancer obtains a phylactery, they can use their dark magics in a ritual suicide to trap their own soul within.
+When a master necromancer obtains a Soul Talisman, they can use their dark magics in a ritual suicide to trap their own soul within.
 They can also do this to another, but this is rare as the lich to be must be killed, and can later kill the necromancer to secure their own immortality.
-As long as the phylactery remains intact, the lich cannot die, their slain body simply regenerating or being remade.
-If the phylactery is kept far from the lich, their body will become lifeless and immobile until reunited.
-While the lich is trapped within their phylactery in this way, they can reform a new body, causing the old to be engulfed in cursed green flames and creating a new form over the course of a week.
+As long as the Soul Talisman remains intact, the lich cannot die, their slain body simply regenerating or being remade.
+If the Talisman is kept far from the lich, their body will become lifeless and immobile until reunited.
+While the lich is trapped within their Talisman in this way, they can reform a new body, causing the old to be engulfed in cursed green flames and creating a new form over the course of a week.